iamtrex/TeamGenerator/README.md

 # TeamGenerator

-A Flexible Team Generating Script written in Python.
+##### Flexible Team Generating Script written in Python.

-TeamGenerator takes a set of valid players and attempts to generate two teams that provide the highest competitive value; that is, the two teams are similarly skilled (evenly matched), but each are overall as skilled as possible.
+**TeamGenerator takes a set of valid players and attempts to generate two teams that provide the highest competitive value**; that is, it generates two teams that are the most similarly skilled (evenly matched), and at the same time are  as skilled as possible.

-Currently has two methods:
+Currently has two methods for generation:
    * AI-based via Local Random Search
         * Pros -> Faster, can be stopped at any time (Finds a decent solution quickly)
         * Cons -> No guarantee of optimal solution found